 - Bellagio, Aria, Park MGM Tram

 While all three of these trams are independent of each other they are very convenient and can be used in combination to get you up and down the west side of the Strip.

 Mandalay Bay, Luxor, Excalibur Tram

-When heading north, the tram leaves from Mandalay Bay, stops at the Luxor then completes its run at the Excalibur.
+When heading north, the tram leaves from Mandalay Bay, makes a stop at the Luxor, then completes its run at the Excalibur.
 When headed south from the Excalibur the tram bypasses the Luxor and runs directly to Mandalay Bay.

 Mandalay Bay, Luxor, Excalibur Tram Hours

 - Thursday – Saturday: 9am to 2:30am

 The free tram running between the Mirage and Treasure Island takes about one and a half minutes to get you from point A to point B. It’s a short little jaunt but will save your feet and keep you out of the heat.
 This light railway tram runs approximately every 5 minutes.

 Mirage, Treasure Island Tram Hours